 It is noted that each radar deployed has its own contract of performance and all of them cannot be addressed or studied at ITU-R level.
 This report is specific and uses some architecture of one or two designs of PSR since not all radar processing blocks are modelled due to their unavailability.
 Hence, the simulation results can’t be generalized to other radars in the same band or in different frequency bands.

-Example results from software simulation are presented in one or more of the following formats:

-a) probability of detection as a function of signal-to-noise ratio at various interference signal levels-expressed with respect to receiver noise floor.
+Example results from software simulation are presentedfor pulsed signal interference, probability of detection as a function of interference to-noise ratio (I/N) under pulsed interference with various pulse-widths and duty cycles with no frequency offset.

-b) probability of detection as a function of signal-to-interference ratio for a given radar receiver.

-c) maximum range of detection as a function of interference level, expressed with respect to receiver noise floor, for a given constant radar cross section; and

-d) minimum detectable (at a given probability of detection) radar cross-section at a fixed distance as a function of the level of interference.

 Furthermore, simulation of transmit chain can be particularly useful for studying performance of other systems that could be impacted by radars.

 This report provides examples of simulated results of select radars that are in operation in some administrations in the presence of various interference sources based on various software implementations and a range of relevant parameters (e.g., probability of detection, frequency range, radar type, etc.).
 This report is not intended to initiate changes to the established radar protection criteria in ITU-R Recommendations.